East lawn of the Insurance Building on the west campus

 A group of Veterans soon began lobbying for a new memorial that would better honor those who gave the ultimate sacrifice in Vietnam.
 A number of other groups and individuals joined in the fundraising effort to erect a memorial displaying the names of Washingtonians killed or missing in action.
 Secretary of State Ralph Munro was particularly influential in rallying public and government support for the new memorial.
 Ultimately, the fundraising work was such a success that the $178,000 project was funded entirely by private means.
 A total of 1,466 individuals, groups, and corporations donated money—the majority in amounts less than $25.
 Shortly before the widely-attended dedication ceremony on Memorial Day, May 25, 1987, the memorial committee returned the money that had been donated by the state government.

-Etched into the wall are the names of the 1,116 Washingtonians killed or missing in the war, positioned in such a way that they can be touched and read by all, including children and those in wheelchairs.
-The names are listed chronologically by date of death from July, 1963 to May, 1975.
+Etched into the wall are the names of the 1,123 Washingtonians killed or missing in the war, positioned in such a way that they can be touched and read by all, including children and those in wheelchairs.
+The names are listed chronologically by date of death from July, 1963 to May, 1975 beginning on the right side of the wall and continuing left around the memorial.
+To read the names, begin in panel 1, top of the right column; then move to the top of the second column reading right to left and top to bottom.
 A small cross is engraved next to the names of those who remain missing in action.
 There are small holes next to all the names so that mementos may be left in remembrance.
 All items left are collected and placed in the state archives.

 - 1986—Construction began on the memorial with groundbreaking on November 11th.

 - 1987—Construction was completed, and a dedication ceremony was held on May 25th.